 You may have tried to keep things friendly or professional with your crush, but you still can't stand that you can't be together.
 They're always on your mind, and you have trouble keeping your composure when they're around.
 It might be best to spend some time apart or stop seeing that person completely.
 Of course, in a work situation, that isn't always possible, but it can be best to try to maintain a certain distance until your feelings subside.

 - Set boundaries

-Maybe you are falling for a close friend who always wants you to be around, but doesn't know you like them.
+Setting boundaries is key.
+Maybe you're falling for a close friend who always wants you to be around, but doesn't know you like them.
 In this type of situation, setting boundaries can be good.
-You want this person in your life but for whatever reason, you can't tell them how you feel.
-What you can do is limit the time that you are together.
+You want this person in your life, but for whatever reason, you can't tell them how you feel.
+What you can do is limit the time you are together.
 If you can tell them how you feel and they don't feel the same way, there is a chance you can stay friends anyway.
 In this case, each of you should agree to avoid things like flirting or making comments that might send mixed messages.

 - Talk to someone about your feelings

 Talking to someone about your feelings can help you stop obsessing, and start feeling more normal.
 Be careful not to gossip or talk to someone that knows the person you like!
 You don't want to start drama or rumors, so talk to someone outside of that circle or someone you trust.

 Are you feeling plagued by thoughts and memories you can't stand?
 Perhaps it's a nagging in the back of your mind that seem to intrude when you try to block them out.
 Intrusive thoughts happen to everyone and can occur during this process.
 Your difficulty in stopping yourself from liking this person and pushing them out of your mind can make them feel they are more persistent in your thoughts.
 These unwanted and persistent thoughts are called "intrusive thoughts."